Litter Box Management: A List to Consider

 3) Type of litter box

-Litter boxes should be made of non-absorbent, easy to clean material such as plastic or metal.
-Automated or robotic self-cleaning litter boxes should be avoided, because the noise and movement may scare your cat and discourage him from using the box.
+There are many types of litter boxes.
+Be sure to get litter boxes that are made of non-absorbent, easy-to-clean material such as plastic or metal.
+Automated or robotic self-cleaning litter boxes should be avoided because the noise and movement may scare your cat and discourage him from using the box.
 The litter box should be easily accessible and should have at least one side low enough for the cat to walk in and out.
-This is particularly important in older cats who are prone to arthritis and may be reluctant to jump into a high-sided box.
+This is particularly important for older cats who are prone to arthritis and may be reluctant to jump into a high-sided box.
 Most cats prefer their litter boxes to be uncovered.
 However, some cats prefer a covered box, so offering several different options for your cat is best.
 If your cat prefers a covered litter box, ensure that one side is left open for ventilation, so dust and odors do not build up inside the box.

 4) Location of litter boxes.

 Litter boxes should be placed in clean, dry, quiet locations of the house.
 Avoid noisy and high-traffic areas.
 Litter boxes should be placed in at least two separate areas of the house.
 Ideally, there should be at least one on each floor.
 Most cats also prefer their litter boxes in a separate room away from their food and water sources.
 Be aware of obstacles that your cat may encounter on the way to the box, such as stairs, baby gates, boisterous dogs, or noisy appliances, as these can all deter a cat from making a trip to the box.
 Older cats should have at least one litter box on the main floor of the house as arthritis pain may make them reluctant to use stairs.
 Do not change the location of the litter box.
 If it is absolutely necessary to do so, move the box only 1-2 inches per day until you reach the desired location.